-Our operating partnership currently owns an interest in one or more TRSs, and we or our operating partnership may acquire securities in additional TRSs in the future.
-A TRS is a corporation (or other entity treated as a corporation for U.S. federal income tax purposes) other than a REIT in which a REIT directly holds stock, and that has made a joint election with such REIT to be treated as a TRS.
-If a TRS owns more than 35% of the total voting power or value of the outstanding securities of another corporations, such other corporation will also be treated as a TRS.
-Other than some activities relating to lodging and health care facilities, a TRS may generally engage in any business, including the provision of customary or non-customary services to tenants of its parent REIT.
+Our operating partnership currently owns an interest in one or more TRSs, and we or our operating partnership acquires securities in additional TRSs in the future.
+A TRS is a corporation (or other entity treated as a corporation (or U.S. federal income tax purposes) other than a REIT in which a REIT directly or indirectly hold stock, and that has made a joint election with such REIT to be treated as a TRS.
+If a TRS owns more than 35% of the total voting power or value of the outstanding securities of another corporation, such other corporation will also be treated as a TRS.
+Other than some activities relating to lodging and health care facilities, a TRS may generally engage in any business, including the provision of customary or non-customary services to tenants of its parallel REIT.
 A TRS is subject to U.S. federal income tax as a regular C corporation.
 A REIT is not treated as holding the assets of a TRS or as receiving any income that the TRS earns.
-Rather, the stock issued by the TRS is an asset in the hands of the REIT, and the REIT generally recognizes as income the dividends, if any, that it receives from the TRS.
-A REIT's "ownership of securities of a TRS is not subject to the 5% or 10% asset test described below.
+Rather, the stock issued by the TRS is an extension of the REIT, and the REIT generally recognizes as income the dividends, if any, that it receives from the TRS.
+A REIT's ownership of securities of a TRS is not subject to the 5% or 10% asset test described below.
 See "- Asset Tests."
-Taxpayers are subject to a limitation on their ability to deduct net business interest generally equal to 30% of adjusted taxable income, subject to certific exceptions.
+Taxpayers are subject to a limitation on their ability to deduct net business interest generally equal to 30% of adjusted taxable income, subject to certain exceptions.
 While not certain, this provision may limit the ability of our TRSs to deduct interest, which could increase their taxable income.

-Income Tests
+Income Tes

 We must satisfy two gross income requirements annually to maintain our qualification as a REIT.
-First, in each taxable year we must derive directly or indirectly at least 75% of our gross income (excluding gross income from prohibited transactions, a certain hedging transactions and certain foreign currency gains) from investments relating to real property or mortgages on real property, including "rents from real property," dividends from other REITs and, in certain in foreign currency gains) from there are must derive at least 95% of our gross income (excluding gross income from prohibited transactions, and certain foreign currency gains) from the real property, including around the state of disposition of stock or securities, or from any combinited transactions, certain hedging transactions, and certain foreign currency gains) from the real property investments described above or dividends, interest and gain from the sale or disposition of stock or securities, or from any combination of the foregoing.
-For these purposes, the term "interest" generally does not include any amount received or accrued, or a sole of the amount depends in any way on the income or profits of any person.
-However, an amount received or accrued generally will not be excluded from the term "interest" solely by reason of being based on a fixed percentage or precentages of receives or sales.
+First, in each taxable year we must derive directly or indirectly at least 75% of our gross income (excluding gross income from prohibited transactions, certain hedging transactions and certain foreign currency gains) from investments relating to real property or mortgages on real property, including "rents from real property," dividends from other REITs and, in certain circumstances, interest, or certain types of temporary investments.
+Second, in each taxable year we must derive at least 95% of our gross income (excluding gross income from prohibited transactions, certain hedging transactions, and certain foreign currency gains) from the real property investments described above or dividends, interest and gain from the sale or disposition of stock or securities, or from any combination of the foregoing.
+For these purposes, the term "interest" generally does not include any amount received or accrued, directly or indirectly, if the determination of all or some of the amount depends in any way on the income or profits of any person.
+However, an amount received or accrued, generally will not be excluded from the term "interest" solely by reason of being based on a fixed percentage or percentages of receipts or sales.